10 Jan Barnes-Jewish College – Goldfarb School of Nursing Program Review

 Nurse Executive Concentration

 The Master of Science in Nursing – Nurse Executive concentration is offered to BSN-prepared graduates who are interested in pursuing leadership roles in a variety of healthcare settings.
-It also prepares the students to assume complex roles by integrating prior learning with advanced coursework and clinical exposures.
-The Nurse Executive concentration includes seminars, courses, and practicum experiences that combine knowledge about the healthcare economy and skills in management, leadership, and collaboration to impact healthcare delivery.
+It aprepares students to assume complex roles by integrating prior learning with advanced coursework and clinical exposure.
+The Nurse Executive concentration includes seminars, courses, and practicum experience that combine knowledge of the healthcare economy and skills in management, leadership, and collaboratiohatn t impact healthcare delivery.

-Practicum experiences in this concentration are conducted at Barnes-Jewish Hospital, with direct supervision of a preceptor and administrator in a healthcare setting.
-Upon successful completion of the program, graduates will become eligible for the American Organization of Nurse Executives (AONE) exams and American Nurses Credentialing Center (ANCC).
+Practicum experiences in this concentration are conducted at Barnes-Jewish Hospital, under direct supervision of a preceptor and administrator in a healthcare setting.
+Upon successful completion of the program, graduates will become eligible for the American Organization of Nurse Executives (AONE) exams and the American Nurses Credentialing Center (ANCC).

 Doctor of Nursing Practice/ Doctor of Philosophy in Nursing (DNP/Ph.D.)

 Goldfarb School of Nursing offers a Doctor of Nursing Practice or Doctor of Philosophy in Nursing program which is considered to be one of its kind in the country.
-It prepares the students to become practice scientists as it integrates training and research aspects.
-Graduates of the program will be able to have a quick entry in the marketplace and will have an opportunity to provide contributions in both academic and practice arenas.
+It prepares students to become practice scientists as it integrates training and research aspects.
+Graduates of the program will be able to gain quick entry in the marketplace and have an opportunity to provide contributions in both academic and practice arenas.